segmentio/segment-docs/src/protocols/starter.md

 The **Sending** column shows the number of Events Segment has seen with that description and format.
 You can expand this to see how many of the events Segment saw for Dev, Test, and Production sources.
 If you see a 0 in this column for all sources, this usually means that the event has not been implemented yet, or has not been implemented correctly.

 At the far right of the table is a **…** (more) menu.
 From this menu you can click **View Code Snippet** to see and copy a Javascript snippet for the event, including its properties.
-This might be helpful if you’re not sure how to implement or format the actual Track event.
+This might be helpful if you're not sure how to implement or format the actual Track event.
 The more menu also includes an **Edit** button, which allows you to edit the description of an event or property, and the name of any custom properties, and a **Delete** button, which deletes either the entire event, or an individual property from the event.